ceeae/NDM_SSIS-master/Readme.txt

 =============
 The project use a "Package Deployment Model".

-A package XML Configuration file (for a "template" profile) is referenced by an environment variable called NDM_SSIS_XMLCONFIGURATION_<package_name>.
 Find '.dtsConfig' XML configuration files in the "ConfigurationFiles" folder.

 All SQL scripts are stored in SqlScripts folder.